awsdocs/amazon-s3-userguide/doc_source/MrapFailover.md

 If you have S3 Cross\-Region Replication \(CRR\) enabled with two\-way replication rules, you can keep your buckets synchronized during a failover\.
 In addition, if you have CRR enabled in an active\-active configuration, Amazon S3 Multi\-Region Access Points can also fetch data from the bucket location of closest proximity, which improves application performance\.

-## Amazon S3 Multi\-Region Access Points routing states<a name="FailoverConfiguration"></a>

-Your Amazon S3 Multi\-Region Access Points failover configuration determines the routing status of the AWS Regions that are used with the Multi\-Region Access Point\.
-You can configure your Amazon S3 Multi\-Region Access Point to be in an active\-active state or active\-passive state\.
-+ **Active\-active** – In an active\-active configuration, all requests are automatically sent to the closest proximity AWS Region in your Multi\-Region Access Point\.
-After the Multi\-Region Access Point has been configured to be in an active\-active state, all Regions can receive traffic\.
-If traffic disruption occurs in an active\-active configuration, network traffic will automatically be redirected to one of the active Regions\.
-+ **Active\-passive** – In an active\-passive configuration, the active Regions in your Multi\-Region Access Point receive traffic and the passive ones do not\.
-If you intend to use S3 failover controls to initiate failover in a disaster situation, set up your Multi\-Region Access Points in an active\-passive configuration while you're testing and performing disaster\-recovery planning\.

 ## AWS Region support<a name="RegionSupport"></a>

 With Amazon S3 Multi\-Region Access Points failover controls, your S3 buckets can be in any of the [17 Regions](https://docs.aws.amazon.com/AmazonS3/latest/userguide/MultiRegionAccessPointRestrictions.html) where Multi\-Region Access Points are supported\.
 You can initiate failover across any two Regions at one time\.